-During the last ten years (2013 through Spring 2023), 114 M.A. students and 65 Ph.D. students completed their programs and graduated.
-Since 2018, when students could begin completing their programs with the portfolio option, 64 M.A. students have graduated, with 49 students completing their programs through the portfolio option (requiring them to take a Portfolio Workshop course) and 15 students completing their programs through the thesis option.
+During the last eleven years (2013 through Spring 2025), 137 M.A. students and 71 Ph.D. students completed their programs and graduated.
+Since 2018, when students could begin completing their programs with the portfolio option, 87 M.A. students have graduated, with 71 students completing their programs through the portfolio option (requiring them to take a Portfolio Workshop course) and 16 students completing their programs through the thesis option.
 Since 2015, M.A. students choosing the thesis option also have had their thesis prospectuses reviewed and approved before being allowed to start writing their theses.
 Ph.D. students have always been required to write and successfully defend dissertations to graduate.
 Before being allowed to start their dissertations, these students must also pass a written candidacy exam in a broad area of specialization and an oral candidacy exam in a narrower area that anticipates their dissertation topics.
 Overall, students' successful completion of M.A. prospectuses/theses, M.A. portfolios, Ph.D. candidacy exams, and Ph.D. prospectuses/dissertations indicates that the M.A. and Ph.D.
 Programs in English are achieving Student Learning Outcomes 1 and 2 and Program Goal 1.

-The average time to degree for Ph.D. students who graduated from 2018 through Summer 2023 was between 5 years + 2 semesters and 6 years, and the average time to degree for M.A. students who graduated during this same time was between 2 years and 2 years + one semester.
+The average time to degree for Ph.D. students who graduated from 2018 through Summer 2024 (25 students) was 5 years + 2 semesters (17 semesters total), and the average time to degree for M.A. students who graduated during this same time (76 students) was between 2 years and 2 years + one semester (6.13 semesters total).
 Overall, the average times to degree for students completing the M.A. and Ph.D. programs indicate that both programs are achieving Program Goal 3 and are also close to achieving Student Learning Outcome 5.

-2. Presentations, Publications, Honors, and Job Placement
+2. Graduate Student Honors and Alumni Placement